ezsystems/LegacyBridge/INSTALL.md

 ### Install `ezsystems/legacy-bridge`

-`ezsystems/legacy-bridge` contains the libraries previous included in `ezsystems/ezpublish-kernel` in version 5.x.
+`ezsystems/legacy-bridge` contains the libraries previously included in `ezsystems/ezpublish-kernel` in version 5.x.

 It must be installed using Composer.
 Take care to use `^1.3.0` as version constraint, since previous versions lack some important fixes for newer versions of eZ Platform: